RetroAchievements/docs/docs/guidelines/developers/claims-system.md

 ## Claim Allotment

-Each developer is allowed four primary claims.
-Junior developers are allowed one primary claim.
+Each developer is allowed four claims.
+Junior developers are allowed one claim.
 However, the following claim types can be marked as free claims and therefore will not take up a slot:

 - Special Claims, such as claims made during rollouts.
 This is due to the unpredictable nature of rollouts as well as a way to reduce stress/pressure on developers.
 - Collaboration claims after the developer's part has been completed.
 To request a free claim on a completed collaboration claim, the lead of the collaboration sends a message to DevCompliance when they agree that the work of one of the collaborators is ready for release.
 This includes having serviceable badges.